In Special Consultative Status with the United Nations Economic and Social Council

 Sovereign Imperial & Royal House of Ghassan

 A modern representation based on European Heraldry.
-Comprehends and represents all the ruling Ghassanid dynasties from 220 CE in Syria until the 1.747 CE in Mount Lebanon.
+Comprehends and represents all the ruling Ghassanid dynasties from 220 CE in Syria until the 1.747 CE in Mount Lebanon/1921 CE in Jabal Shamar (Chemor) or Ha'il.

 Coat of arms ensigned with a representation of the royal and imperial crown of the Sovereign Imperial and Royal House Ghassan on Or with rubies, blue sapphires and pearls, purple velvet and ermine wreath.
-Supported by a Lion Rampant (representing: Arabia ('Banu Azd' or "the Children of the Lion"), and a Dragon Rampant (representing the West and the bridge between East and West always realized by the Ghassanids since the 3rd century)
+Supported by a Lion Rampant (representing: Arabia ('Banu Azd' or "the Children of the Lion"), and an Arabian Horse Rampant

 Motto: "Victrix Fortunae Sapientia" (Wisdom is the Conqueror of Fortune)